jlevy/lft/lft.md

 If you find you agree with these arguments, you'll see this suggests some different emphasis than what we currently see in many AI labs and startups.

-At the end, I give a few tentative ideas on how to approach building such tools and infrastructure.
+It suggests directions that where we could use tools and infrastructure of software engineers, like linting, as inspiration for more powerful collaboration tools and tools for thought.
+At the end, I give a few tentative ideas on a few key areas that might have practical impact.

 <div class="boxed-text">